Scouting in displaced persons camps: Temporary national movements in the United Kingdom

 and afterwards.
-There were not only Polish, but also French, Czechoslovakian, Yugoslavian and others.
+There were not only Polish, but also French, Czechoslovak, Yugoslav and others.
 They had strong ties to their Governments in Exile.

 Sweden

 There were Estonian Scouts and Guide groups founded in reception camps in 1944.

 Kosovo War

 Albanian Scouts and Guides worked in refugee camps.
 Italian Scouts and Guides helped in the construction of refugee camps and worked in refugee camps, too.
 Polish Guides and Scout sent gift parcels to children in refugee camps (Peacepacks).

 Austrian Scouts and Guides started a Fundraising campaign and financed two days in the Austrian refugee camp.
 The campaign had the name "Mein Taschengeld für den Kosovo" (My pocket money for the Kosovo).

 North America

 Fresno Assembly Center merit badge card dated October 2, 1942.
 Recipient is actually named Roy Nakagawa, not Ray Nakagama.

 Prisoner of war camps

 German Catholic Scout groups existed in prisoner of war camps in the United States.